yamcs/python-yamcs-client/yamcs-client/docs/mdb/index.rst

 Some MDB entries may also define an alias.
 An alias is a unique name to address the entry under a custom namespace (unrelated to XTCE space systems).

-When it comes to addressing entries via this API, it is usually allowed to provide either the fully-qualified XTCE name in the format ``/YSS/SIMULATOR/BatteryVoltage1`` or an alias in the format ``NAMESPACE/NAME``.
+When it comes to addressing entries via this client, it is possible to provide either the fully-qualified XTCE name in the format ``/YSS/SIMULATOR/BatteryVoltage1`` or an alias in the format ``NAMESPACE/NAME``.